stevenjnovotny/ROSPY_self_driving_car/README.md

 <br>

 ### Overall Approach
 The approach implemented here represents a strategy using a provided waypoint list and creating trajectories based on selecting a subsection of that list.
 The waypoints are selected based on desired velocity, desired lane position, and traffic light conditions.
-A video showing the simulation (including selected waypoints and response to a traffic light) is given below.
+A video showing the simulation (including selected waypoints and response to a traffic light) is given  in imgs/demo_tl_response.mov

 ![](imgs/demo_tl_response.mov)